ruricolist/FXML/README.md

 that the XML spec was written in an era when *programming language* was a euphemism for *Java* does not mean we should have to write Java in Lisp to deal with XML.

+### SAX handlers

+This fork provides two new classes of SAX handler: `values-handler` and `callback-handler`.

+*Callback handlers* let you create SAX handlers without having to define classes.
+Instead of defining methods, you provide a callback for only the events that interest you. *Values handlers* are just broadcast handlers that return, as multiple values, the return value of each of their sub-handlers.

+Values handlers and callback handlers can work together.
+Suppose, for example, that you want to both parse an XML file, and extract all of its text.

+Of course you could parse the DOM and then recurse on it; but by combining callback handlers and values handlers, you can do it in one
+pass:

+    (multiple-value-bind (dom imgs)
+        (cxml:parse document
+                    (cxml:make-values-handler
+                     (stp:make-builder)
+                     (let ((text (make-string-output-stream)))
+                       (sax:make-callback-handler
+                        :characters (λ (data)
+                                       (write-string data text))
+                        :end-document (λ ()
+                                         (get-output-stream-string text))))))
+      ...)

 [CXML]: http://common-lisp.net/project/cxml/